California Energy Storage System Survey

 Megawatt - a unit of power equal to one million watts, especially as a measure of the output of a power station.

-Data in this dashboard is obtained through a semi-annual survey of all utilities in California.
-There are approximately 120,000 systems surveyed as of July 31, 2023.
+Data in this dashboard is obtained through a survey of all utilities in California and is current as of September 11, 2024.
 The dataset will be updated semi-annually upon completion of each survey.

 California legislation under AB 2514 (Skinner, Chapter 469, Statutes of 2010) encourages utilities to incorporate energy storage into the electricity grid.
 Energy storage can provide a multitude of benefits to California, including supporting the integration of greater amounts of renewable energy into the electric grid, deferring the need for new fossil-fueled power plants and transmission and distribution infrastructure, and reducing dependence on fossil fuel generation to meet peak loads.